-As NCUA Chairman, Mrs. Matz heads the independent agency overseeing the regulation and supervision of federal credit unions and the National Credit Union Share Insurance Fund (NCUSIF), which protects accounts at over 6,500 federally insured credit unions serving more than 96 million members and managing more than $1.1 trillion in assets.
+As NCUA Chairman, Mrs. Matz heads the independent agency overseeing the regulation and supervision of federal credit unions and the National Credit Union Share Insurance Fund (NCUSIF), which protects accounts at more than 6,200 federally insured credit unions serving nearly 100 million members and managing more than $1.1 trillion in assets.

-Chairman Matz has led NCUA through the worst financial crisis since the Great Depression.
-She oversaw the reform of the corporate credit union system, raising nearly $30 billion from the sale of securitized notes to provide liquidity to the system.
-She challenged Wall Street firms that sold securities with inflated ratings to the corporate credit unions, winning $1.75 billion in settlements so far, with 15 lawsuits still pending.
+Chairman Matz led NCUA through the worst financial crisis since the Great Depression.
+She oversaw the reform of the corporate credit union system, raising nearly $30 billion from the sale of NCUA Guaranteed Notes to provide liquidity to the system.
+She challenged Wall Street firms that sold securities with inflated ratings to corporate credit unions, winning over $1.75 billion in legal settlements so far, with 16 lawsuits still pending.

 Chairman Matz also instituted NCUA’s Regulatory Modernization Initiative, updating and streamlining dozens of rules, legal opinions, and policies to remove unnecessary burdens while protecting safety and soundness.
 During Chairman Matz’s term, credit unions’ performance has improved in all key metrics, from net worth and return on assets to delinquencies and charge-offs.

 In addition to chairing the three-member NCUA Board, Mrs. Matz is one of 10 voting members of the Financial Stability Oversight Council (FSOC).
 FSOC was established by the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010 to identify risks to the financial stability of the United States, to promote market discipline, and to respond to emerging threats.

 Mrs. Matz also serves on the Federal Financial Institutions Examination Council (FFIEC), which she chaired from 2011 to 2013.
 FFIEC was established by Congress to prescribe uniform principles and standards for the federal examination of financial institutions.
 Mrs. Matz also represents NCUA on the U.S. Treasury’s Anti-Money Laundering Task Force.